riotkit-org/riotkit-do/docs/source/rts/rts-1.md

 ----------------------------

 Base Tasks are possible to be defined ONLY as Python classes inside Python modules (modules can be also local).
-The actual Tasks, the Customizations are defined in simplified Python syntax or in YAML document syntax, those cannot be extended again.
+The actual Tasks, the Customizations are defined in a simplified Python syntax or in YAML document syntax, those cannot be extended again.
+Regular Tasks are also possible to be written in pure Python as classes, there are no limits.

 **Example of a Task that extends a Base Task, which means it is a Customization of a Base Task:**